tofika/my.jdownloader.org-api-php-class/README.md

 <?php
     require_once 'myjdapi_class.php';

-    $j = new MYJDAPI( "EMAIL", "PASSWORD");
+    $j = new MYJDAPI( "EMAIL", "PASSWORD", "YOUR_DEVICE_NAME");
 ?>
 ```

 Available methods:  connect, reconnect, disconnect, enumerateDevices,
-getDirectConnectionInfos, callAction, addLinks, and more maybe later.
+getDirectConnectionInfos, callAction, addLinks, queryLinks and more maybe later.

 Add links to jdownloader and start it